CodesWithVakar/AmazonSeleniumBot/README.md

 This repo shows how to create bot that pulls item data (name, price, etc.)

-It includes client code (main.py) that gets information from user.
+It includes client code (main.py) that gets information from user (stdin).

 **Packages:** Selenium, PrettyTable, Numpy, Pandas, Xlsxwriter